aquasecurity/starboard/README.md

 ## Contributing

-We'd love to see contributions such as security companies especially when it comes to standardizing custom security resources.
+At this early stage we would love your feedback on the overall concept of Starboard.
+Over time we'd love to see contributions integrating different security tools so that users can access security information in standard, Kubernetes-native ways.

 ## License